biasmv/pv/doc/viewer.rst

   :returns: The geometry of the object.

+.. function:: pv.Viewer.points(name, structure[, options])

+  Renders the atoms of a structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) as a point cloud.
+Valid *options* are:

+  * *color*: the color operation to be used.
+Defaults to :func:`pv.color.byElement`.
+  * *pointSize* relative point size of the points to be rendered.
+Defaults to 1.0

+  :returns: The geometry of the object.

 .. function:: pv.Viewer.spheres(name, structure[, options])

   Renders the structure (:class:`~pv.mol.Mol`, or :class:`~pv.mol.MolView`) at full-atom level using a sphere for each atom.
 Valid *options* are: